Introduction

 “I know my lines.”

-“It’s okay to make mistakes—I’m learning.”
+“It is okay to make them all.
+I am learning.”

 Parent Tip:

-7. "3-2-1 Reflection" After Every Practice
+7. "3-2-1 Reflection" After Each Practice

-After a performance practice (even 2–3 minutes), ask your child:
+After a practice performance, even 2–3 minutes, ask your child:

 3 things they did well